aiidateam/aiida-core/docs/source/get_started/computers.rst

    * **Description**:  A human-readable description of this computer; this is useful if you have a lot of computers and you want to add some text to distinguish them (e.g.: "cluster of computers at EPFL, installed in 2012, 2 GB of RAM per CPU")

    * **Enabled**: either True or False; if False, the computer is disabled and calculations associated with it will not be submitted.
 This allows to disable temporarily a computer if it is giving problems or it is down for maintenance, without the need to delete it from the DB.

-   * **Transport type**: The name of the transport to be used.
+   * **Transport plugin**: The type of the transport to be used.
 A list of valid transport types can be obtained typing ``?``

-   * **Scheduler type**: The name of the plugin to be used to manage the job scheduler on the computer.
+   * **Scheduler plugin**: The name of the plugin to be used to manage the job scheduler on the computer.
 A list of valid scheduler plugins can be obtained typing ``?``.
 See :doc:`here <../scheduler/index>` for a documentation of scheduler plugins